-Would you like a signed copy of Fishing Hole, Copper Creek, or Poets Pass?
+Would you like a signed copy of Fishing Hole, Copper Creek, Poets Pass, or Eagle Mountain?
 If so, send me an email at: email@example.com.
 In the body of the email, let me know: - which book you want - how many - the name you would like me to use when signing I'll send an invoice via PayPal and once payment is received, I'll sign and ship your books.

 Thank you very much!
 Hillary DeVisser